LSC-30068 - Applied Regenerative Medicine

 Critically discuss the regulatory framework, including consideration of ethical challenges, surrounding the derivation and use of cell therapies: 1

-Evaluate the role of patient advocacy in the clinical translation of regenerative medicine: 2
+Evaluate the role of patient involvement and engagement in the clinical translation of regenerative medicine: 2

 Study hours